BCLibraries/burns-exhibits/content/Century of Study/large-image-gallery-page.md

 {{< /largefigure >}}

 {{< largefigure src="02_1920s_BC1987-012_1_121 (1).jpg"
+                headline="Box 1, Folder 121, Boston College building and campus images (BC1987-012)"
-                headline="Construction temporarily stopped in 1924, but a roof was installed over the first and second floors and the building opened for use in 1925." description="Box 1, Folder 121, Boston College building and campus images (BC1987-012)." size="large" align="center" >}}
+                description="Construction temporarily stopped in 1924, but a roof was installed over the first and second floors and the building opened for use in 1925." size="large" align="center" >}}

 {{< /largefigure >}}